 The abstract is a one-paragraph, self-contained summary of the most important elements of the paper.
 N.B.
 This is not a preview but a summary.The abstract normally does not exceed 120 words.
 All numbers in the abstract (except those beginning a sentence) should be typed as digits rather than words.

 Table of contents / Overview of sections: The table of contents is a mandatory element in a thesis or dissertation.
 An overview of sections is optional in a long seminar paper.

 List of tables: This is a list of the tables - relevant in theses or dissertations.

 List of figures: This is a list of the figures - relevant in theses or dissertations.

-List of Acronyms: If you use a large number of acronyms in your paper, it is a good idea to list them together with
+List of acronyms: If you use a large number of acronyms in your paper, it is a good idea to list them together with their meaning.

 Pagination: The body of the paper begins on a new page as do all main chapters or main sections.
 Subsections of the body of the paper do not begin on new pages.

 Headings and sections: Headings are used to organize the document.
 The decimal system is used for numbering.
 This reflects the relative importance of sections.
 The main sections are indicated by one digit numbers while the subheadings by two or three digits.
 The digits are divided by a period but there is no period after the last digit.